House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Polished Pebble

-Polished pebbles are considered multipurpose.
-They are commonly used in gardens and potted plants.
-Their polished finish means that they make an attractive addition to formal and informal settings, and the polishing of the pebbles helps to remove sharp edges and ensure that the gravel does not dig in and cut the feet.
+Polished pebbles are considered multipurpose since they are commonly used in gardens and potted plants.
+Their polished finish makes an attractive addition to formal and informal settings, and polishing the pebbles helps remove sharp edges and ensure that the gravel does not dig in and cut your feet.

-The pebbles are usually coated in wax or other substance that prevents dust, and although they do have this manufactured finish, they retain a natural look thanks to the variety of stones that are used.
+The pebbles are usually coated in wax or other substances that prevent dust, and although they have this manufactured finish, they retain a natural look thanks to the variety of stones used.

 Pros